 Where Else to Rent a Tesla

-What a difference a few years makes.
-Not long ago, only two traditional major rental car companies offered the opportunity to rent a Tesla: Enterprise, through its Exotics division, and Hertz, through its Dream Cars Collection.
-But today, several more car rental companies offer the opportunity to rent a Tesla, including National, Avis and Sixt.
+You can rent a Tesla from Enterprise through its Exotics division, as well as through National, Avis and Sixt.
 It must be said, however, that for each of these companies, the supply of Teslas is often limited to only a few major airport locations.

 Incidentally, Tesloop has served as a long-term test bed for Tesla, which had decided upon an eight-year, infinite mile warranty.
 Much of the Tesloop fleet travels between 17,000 and 20,000 miles per month, shuttling between various sites (either with a Tesloop employee driver or a renter driving).
 And while Tesloop has the highest-mileage Tesla vehicles on the planet, the company does offer the cheapest option to drive a Tesla vehicle on the Los Angeles to San Diego loop.

 How Much Does it Cost to Rent a Tesla?

 Renting a Tesla is not cheap.
-The less expensive of the two Teslas I drove had an MSRP of $108,000, so it’s common to see rates over $200 per day, after taxes.
+It’s common to see rates over $200 per day, after taxes.
 Yet renters may find that the rental rate is only a part of an expensive drive.
-After all, with an MSRP over $100,000, neither my personal auto insurance nor my credit card rental car damage waiver—even the paid options from American Express—cover exotic vehicles or exceptionally expensive vehicles.
+After all, with an MSRP over $100,000, neither your personal auto insurance nor credit card rental car damage waiver—even the paid options from American Express—likely cover exotic vehicles or exceptionally expensive vehicles.
 Some credit card providers, including Chase, specifically do not cover “high-value electric vehicles” like Teslas.
 In other words, you will likely need to purchase insurance coverage that you might ordinarily be able to waive with a less exotic car.